MicrosoftLearning/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/Instructions/AZ-120_Lab01_Implement_Linux_clustering_on_Azure_VMs.md

 ## Lab scenario

-In preparation for deployment of SAP HANA on Azure, Adatum Corporation wants to explore the process of implementing clustering on Azure Virtual Machines running the SUSE distribution of Linux.
+Adatum Corporation, is preparing to migrate their SAP HANA deployment to Azure.
+In your role at Adatum, you are part of the IT team responsible for high availability and disaster recovery for their mission-critical SAP applications.
+The team decided to implement a Linux cluster on Azure Virtual Machines (VMs) running the SUSE distribution of Linux.
+This setup will provide the robustness and reliability needed for the SAP HANA deployment.

 ## Interactive lab simulations